ibm-cloud-docs/pattern-vpc-security/application-security-domain.md

 ### Options:
  {: #ddos-options}

+ - **{{site.data.keyword.cis_short_notm}}** - Applicable in public internet access environments, particularly in production environments and where dispersed users are accessing apps in a content delivery manner
+ - **NexGen Firewall** - Perhaps more applicable where an edge firewall is already being used and users are not dispersed, and cost is factor
  - **{{site.data.keyword.cis_short_notm}}** - Applicable in public internet access environments, particularly in production environments and where dispersed users are accessing apps in a content delivery manner.
  - **NexGen Firewall** - Perhaps more applicable where an edge firewall is already being used and users are not dispersed, and cost is factor.
  - **No DDoS** - Not required in private only networks.